 The flames snapped in the fire pit behind her.
 The cold, steel point pricking her throat never moved the slightest.
 For an immeasurable extent of time she stood perfectly still, living in a state of strain.
 She searched for an answer.
 And impaled on his gaze, feeling all those wild and hungry eyes on her, something of her pride broke inside her.
 In the end she could only whisper: “Slave”

-I’m so excited to announce that in just a few months I will release my firstbook, a retro-styled historical romance!
-The Savage Noble will take place in Regency-era England and I will offer it as a free e-book for a limited time.
-I hope readers will find the turbulent love story between Justin and Linnet as enthralling as I have while writing it!
+I’m so excited to announce that I will soon release my firstbook, a retro-styled historical romance, The Savage Noble.
+I hope readers will find the turbulent love story between Justin and Linnet set in Regency-era England as enthralling as I have while writing it!

 One caveat I must give regarding these novels: my historical romances aren’t catered to every reader’s tastes.
 I do not write them with modern sensibilities.

 While many excellent romances are being published today, they rarely strike an emotional chord with me.
-I prefer the “Old-School” historicals, with some rough bodice-ripping here and there, over-the-top, pulpy plots and careful attention paid to not just to historical facts, but to theattitudesthat were prevalent way back when.
+I prefer the “Old-School” historicals, with some rough bodice-ripping here and there, over-the-top, pulpy plots, and careful attention paid not just to historical facts, but to theattitudesthat were prevalent way back when.

 It is my deepest hope that book lovers can enjoy a purely fictional story for escapist thrills.

 Readers, I welcome you to give one of my novels a try.
 One promise I can make is that the plots will never bore you!
 After The Savage Noble, my following novel will be What She Says with Her Eyes, set in France during the reign of Louis XIV, about a calculating French widow on the prowl for a new husband and an ascetic English swordsman who is more than what he seems.
 I hope to release this book in the Spring of 2022.